More than 20 tourists die trapped in Pakistani blizzard

 military help

-Pakistani Interior Minister Sheikh Rashid said military personnel had been mobilized to clear roads and rescue thousands of people still stranded near Murree.
+Pakistani Interior Minister Sheikh Rashid said military personnel were mobilized to clean roads and rescue thousands of people still trapped close to Murree.

 One of the most popular tourist spots in northern Pakistan, the village is located about 70 kilometers northeast of Islamabad and at an altitude of 2,300 meters.

-Due to its proximity to the Pakistani capital, the area is a popular destination for tourists during weekends, especially in winter when the hills are covered in a blanket of snow.
+Due to its proximity to the Pakistani capital, the area is a popular destination for tourists during the weekends, especially on the Winter, when the hills are covered with a blanket of snow.

-More than 100,000 vehicles entered the region on Friday “of which more than 1,000 are still on hold and are due to be removed this evening,” Pakistani Interior Minister Sheikh Rashid Ahmed said in a statement.
+More than 100,000 vehicles entered the region on Friday “of which more than a thousand are still held and they must be withdrawn tonight,” Pakistani Interior Minister Sheikh Rashid Ahmed said in a statement.

 Snow play images